 Upper shrouds should also be tightened equally and have about an inch of "give" to them.
-To check the spar to be certain that no athwartship rake is in it, get your boat on her lines and using the main halyard, measure the distance from the masthead to the aft lower shroud on both sides.
-If the distance is between 1⁄2" of being the same, you know that the mast is plumb.
-It should also be approximately in the center of the mast collar.
-Forward lower shrouds should have one to two inches of "give" and the aft lowers slightly more.
+Forward lower shrouds should have one to two inches of "give", and the aft lowers slightly more.

 UNDER NO CIRCUMSTANCES TAKE UP THE RIGGING TO BAR TIGHT TENSION.
 Both the mast and the boat can be severely damaged by excessive tension.